Finally dead: Why Baghdadi had faked his death so many times in the past

 Sadddam former army officer Abdullah Qadarsh is new chief of Islamic State

 It is true that Baghdadi was out of the limelight since the past three years.
 There were reports that he had been injured and hence had taken a back seat.
-In fact he had not even made an official statement following the deadly Paris attack.
+In fact, he had not even made an official statement following the deadly Paris attack.

 Normally in the aftermath of such a massive attack, there is always a statement from the chief of the outfit which carried out the attack.
 At that time, analysts said that there was a good chance that he was faking his death to avoid the heat.